B-e-sa/IAginator/README.md

 ## What it does
 IAginator generates images by text inputs.
 It receives 3 inputs from the user, they are:<br> The size of the image, the number of images and the text that the person wants to transform.<br>
-In this project, the image generation engine, specifically the DALL·E model, is provided by OpenAI, .
+The image generation engine, specifically the DALL·E model, is provided by OpenAI, .

 ## To build this, i used
 - https://openai.com/product/dall-e-2